dxmzan/Simple21DayTracker/README.md

 ~~9.25.15 - Fully functional calendar and log.~~

-9.25.15 - Polish the graphics on the calendar view.
+9.25.15 - Polish the graphics on the calendar and settings views.

+9.25.15 - Adapt for other device sizes

 ## Technologies
 Simple 21 Day Tracker is built in Objective-C with XCode 7.
 The program is backed by a Realm.io database.